 A: Yes.
-If you employ a person or persons designated as First Response Employee and that employee is diagnosed with COVID-19 either by a physician or as a result of a test, and unless proven otherwise, that employee is considered to have a personal injury that arises out of and in the course of their employment.
+If you employ a person or persons designated as First Response Employee and that employee is diagnosed with COVID-19 either by a physician or as a result of a test, between March 20, 2020 and March 20, 2021 and unless proven otherwise, that employee is presumed to have a personal injury that arises out of and in the course of their employment.

 If your employee is not defined as a First Response Employee, you as the employer or your employee may also file a workers' compensation claim using the normal statutory claim filing process.
 If you are not considered a First Response Employee, you can still make a claim for an injury or occupational disease if diagnosed with COVID-19.

-A: Denial of a claim made by a First Response Employee diagnosed with COVID-19 violates the workers’ disability compensation act of 1969, 1969 PA 317, MCL 418.101 to 418.941, and is subject to penalties, unless the denial is based on specific facts demonstrating that the first response employee was not exposed to COVID-19 at work.
+A: Denial of a claim made by a First Response Employee diagnosed between March 30 2020 and March 20, 2021 with COVID-19 may be found to be a violation of the workers' disability compensation act of 1969, 1969 PA 317, MCL 418.101 to 418.941, and is subject to penalties, unless the denial is based on specific facts demonstrating that the first response employee was not exposed to COVID-19 at work.

 A. Workers' compensation is the system Michigan uses to provide wage replacement, medical, and rehabilitation benefits to individuals who are injured while at work while protecting employers by limiting their liabilities.